 The Proof is in the Pudding

 Everybody eats.
-Even all the health gurus who advocate for just blending up your food and living off of protein shakes have to gather ingredients and consume them.
-We’re all selecting ingredients and figuring out what our next meal will be.
+We select ingredients and figure out what our next meal will be.
 Unfortunately, just purchasing the right ingredients will never make you a good cook.

 The same is true for technology.
 You can purchase all the right software ingredients and still wind up with an end result that’s unpalatable.